rabinderFuturescape/Member_Staff_Flutter/README_ALL_DUES_REPORT.md

 ## Features

 - View all members' current dues (committee members only)
+- Advanced filtering options:
-- Filter by building, floor, overdue status, and due month
+  - Filter by building, wing, floor, overdue status, and due month
+  - Filter by due amount range using a slider
   - Search by member name or unit number
+- Data visualization:
+  - Bar charts showing total outstanding dues by wing
+  - Bar charts showing total outstanding dues by floor
+  - Bar charts showing top members with highest dues
+  - Automatic switching between bar and pie charts based on data size
+- Auto-reload on filter changes
+- Infinite scroll pagination with filter context preservation
-- Export data as CSV
+- Export data as CSV with all filters applied
-- Pagination for large datasets

 ## Access Control